yeldmitrenko/lesson-shopping-project/README.md

 # Lesson_Shopping_Project

-Lecture on programming on the example of the shopping project
+Programming lecture - example of the shopping project